signaldatascience/R-curriculum/week1/day02/linreg-states.md

 * Similarly, changing the model will also affect the adjusted R-squared statistic, which can be thought of as the approximate predictive power of the model.

+Write a report about your interpretation of these results in a separate file and upload it to Github along with the R code.

 `States` dataset
 ----------------